 *Odaiba (お台場) – A new district built on a man-made island out in Tokyo Bay, Odaiba, which cost the government trillions of yen, is connected to mainland Tokyo by way of the Rainbow Bridge (Mario Kart anyone?).
-Rainbow bridge is only lit up in colors during the winter or special holidays.
-Life size Gundam outside of Aqua City, giant ferris wheel, and exhibition halls are all located in Odaiba.
+The Rainbow Bridge is only lit up in colors during the winter or special holidays.
+Life-size Gundam outside of Aqua City, a giant Ferris wheel, and exhibition halls are all located in Odaiba.

 Omotesando – Upscale shopping, dining, and entertainment district, commonly compared to the Champs-Élysées in Paris, France.

-*Shimbashi (新橋) – is a huge business district where salarymen typically go and get drunk afterwork and stumble around, then crash in a capsule hotel.
-They wake up the next day, head back into work and do it all over again the next day.
+*Shimbashi (新橋) – is a huge business district where salarymen typically go and get drunk after work and stumble around, then crash in a capsule hotel.
+They wake up the next day, head back to work, and do it all over again the next day.
 Or, so I’ve been told.

 *Shinagawa (品川) – Like Shimbashi, this is another business district where Japanese workers commute and work during the day, and drink and party at night.